Cannon Falls, Minnesota

 Cannon Falls is a city in Goodhue County, Minnesota, United States.
 The population was 4,083 at the 2010 census.
-Located along U.S. Route 52, southeast of the Twin Cities, Cannon Falls is the home of Pachyderm Studio, where many famous musicians have recorded, including Nirvana, which recorded its 1993 album In Utero there.
+Located along U.S. Route 52, southeast of the Twin Cities, Cannon Falls is the home of Pachyderm Studios, where many famous musicians have recorded, including Nirvana, which recorded its 1993 album In Utero there.

 Cannon Falls is named for the falls along the Cannon River and serves as the western trailhead for the Cannon Valley Trail.

 History

 The first settler was Edway Stoughton.
 A Charles Parks settled the land that is now Cannon Falls in July 1854.
 Cannon Falls village proper was laid out by Richard and William Freeborn and platted in 1855 by county surveyor S. A. Hart.
 The village was incorporated March 10, 1857.
 A post office was established as Cannon River Falls in 1855, and the name was shortened to Cannon Falls in 1889.
 Cannon Falls was reincorporated as a city in 1905.

 An abundance of water power from both the Big and Little Cannon Rivers attracted manufacturers and capital investment.
 The first flouring mill was built by R. C. Knox & Co., in 1857.
 Other manufacturers, such as a wool mill, a grist mill, and a mill producing syrup from amber cane, used power generated from the Little Cannon River starting in 1861.

+Cannon Falls burned twice in the 1880s.
+On May 21, 1884, around midnight, several downtown buildings burned, starting with A.B.
+Sather's general merchandise store.
+The mill pond was used as a reservoir, but wooden buildings soon burned.
+Volunteers and firefighters focused on saving a stone building, and moved flammable goods onto the street.
+Thanks to rain, the fire was controlled.
+At the time, the city had no water system or fire fighting equipment.

+Three years later, on May 20, 1887, another fire began behind Ben Rodger's saloon.
+The saloon was one of eight wood-frame structures and all went up in flame within a half hour.
+Winds spread the fire across the street.
+Despite the efforts of firefighters, the fire continued to spread throughout the neighborhood.
+One building was saved by a bucket brigade.
+At the end of the fire, 27 businesses, along with buildings and houses were destroyed.

+In response to the fires, the city enacted new building codes, installed a city water system, organized a fire company, and built a Fireman's Hall in 1888.

+Presidential visits

+Two sitting US presidents have made visits to Cannon Falls.
+On July 29, 1928, Calvin Coolidge traveled to the city to dedicate a memorial to Colonel William J. Colvill at the Cannon Falls Cemetery.
+On August 15, 2011, Barack Obama held a town hall meeting in Hannah's Bend Park on the banks of the Cannon River.